Suzanna-Linn/slua/docs/moving-lljson.md

 JSON organizes data into two basic structures:
 - **Arrays**: list of values, like the array tables in SLua:
 	- [ "apple", "banana", "cherry" ]
-  - The values are separated by "," and all the array is enclosed in "[" and "]".
+  - The values are separated by commas (,) and the entire array is enclosed in brackets ([ and ]).
 - **Objects**: collections of (key, value) pairs, like the dictionary tables in SLua:
 	- { "type" : "dog" ,   "name" : "Dufa",   "color" : "white" }
-  - The key and the value are separated by ":", the (key, value) pairs are separated by "," and all the object is enclosed in "{" and "}".
+  - Keys and values are separated by colons (:), pairs are separated by commas (,), and the entire object is enclosed in curly braces ({ and }).
   - Keys must be strings.

 There are 4 data types: